Have you experienced a disaster? You have more time to file your taxes

-NEW YORK — (AP) — If your life has been upended by a wildfire, hurricane, flood, tornado, or another disaster this past year, the IRS recognizes that you may need more time to file your taxes and grants you an automatic extension beyond the normal filing deadline, which is Tuesday.
+ATLANTA — If your life has been upended by a wildfire, hurricane, flood, tornado, or another disaster this past year, the IRS recognizes that you may need more time to file your taxes and grants you an automatic extension beyond the normal filing deadline, which is today.

 You’re also permitted to write off a certain amount of loss due to disaster, reducing your tax burden.
 That could be damaged property, lost income, or small business losses.